kowey/GenI/doc/manual/lexical-selection.md

 ## Overview

 Lexical selection combines the input semantics with the lexicon and the tree schema file.
-It produces a set of elementary trees which can then passed on to chart generation.
+The input to lexical selection is (i) a flat input semantics and (ii) an [FB-LTAG](fb-ltag.html) grammar.
+The output is a a set of elementary trees which can then passed on to the tree assembly phase.

 The lexical selection process can be described as